rashadrussell/ProfileBox/README.md

 added information to the first member.
 There are a few easy bugs that still need to be fixed.

 Bugs:
 1.)
-Transparent overlay does not cover the entire screen if you scroll.
+Bubble box does not expand if content gets too big.
 2.)
-Bubble box does not expand if content gets too big.
+If any member other than the first one is clicked, undefined will be returned on the bubble.
 3.)
-If any member other than the first one is clicked, undefined will be returned on the bubble.
-4.)
-When hovering over the members, the pointer should turn into a glove as though it was a link 5.)
+When hovering over the members, the pointer should turn into a glove as though it was a link 4.)
 The bubble does not directly center to the page based on screen resolution.